LordOfTheSnow/fritzboxActors2InfluxDB/README.md

 * Currently database authentiction is not yet supported but most probably will be in the future
 * If you grouped your actors in the Fritzbox, this script will most probably fail as groups are found additionally to the individual actors.
 This will be most probably corrected in the future as well.
+* Log rotation for _./fritz.log_ has not been implemented yet.
+See hint above!

 ## Additional documentation used (German)